 2019 analysisof dental records found that dry socket was more common in people with a history of mouth sores, hospitalization from a serious illness, and cancer.

-smokingand dry socket.
-This may be due to the tobacco itself, or the sucking motion involved in smoking.
+2022 systematic reviewsuggests a link between smoking and dry socket.
+This may be due to the tobacco itself or the sucking motion involved in smoking.

 - Birth control pills: Females taking birth control pills may have higher rates of dry socket.
-One study suggests people taking oral contraceptives might have a two-fold increased risk of the condition.
+A

 Treatment for a dry socket focuses on reducing pain.
-The American Dental Association advise going returning to the dentist to manage symptoms.
+The American Dental Association advises returning to the dentist to manage symptoms.

-A dentist will first flush out the socket with a medicated mouthwash or saline.
-Then, they will fill in the socket with a medicated dressing to control the pain.
+A dentist will first flush the socket with a medicated mouthwash or saline.
+Then, they will fill the socket with a medicated dressing to help manage the pain.
 Depending on how long the pain lasts, people may need to change this dressing after a couple of days.

 However, prompt treatment can reduce the pain faster.
-If the socket dressing is not effective, or the pain persists for longer than a few days, a dentist may reevaluate to see if another condition is responsible for the pain.
+If the socket dressing is ineffective or the pain persists for longer than a few days, a dentist may reevaluate to check whether another condition is responsible for the pain.

 For most people, the main symptom of dry socket is severe pain.
 However, pain tolerance and perceptions differ from person to person.
 Therefore, some people may experience less pain than others.